LauraLouu/cartosquad/Guide/color.md

 Probably one of the most used color scheme generator used by cartographers is Colorbrewer.
 It is possible to pick schemes in single or multi hue for sequential, diverging and qualitative data and even provides color schemes that support ledgibility for user with vision deficiencies.

 [Bivariate Color Matrix](https://cartoscience.github.io/bivariate-color-matrix/)
-By picking two colors a bivariate color palette is generated for chloropleth mapping, giving an indication about differentation with a minimum Delta E variable.
+By picking two colors a bivariate color palette is generated for choropleth mapping, giving an indication about differentation with a minimum Delta E variable.

 [Adobe Color](https://color.adobe.com/de/explore)
 Adobe's online tool to create and explore palettes of color.

 [Color picker for data](http://tristen.ca/hcl-picker/#/hlc/6/1.05/CAF270/453B52)
-After picking a color a scheme is generated, which is also aimed for chloropleth mapping.
+After picking a color a scheme is generated, which is also aimed for choropleth mapping.

 [Chroma.js Color Palette Helper](https://gka.github.io/palettes/#/9|s|00429d,96ffea,ffffe0|ffffe0,ff005e,93003a|1|1)
 By selecting what kind of color scheme is wanted (diverging, sequential) and providing at least two colors a multi-hued color scale is generated for visualizing data.